Complex manifolds with maximal torus actions: Introduction

 \section{Introduction}

 \Label{sec:intro} Toric geometry was established around 1970 by Demazure, Miyake-Oda, Mumford etc. It provides examples of concrete algebraic varieties and finds many interesting connections with combinatorics, see \cite {Cox},\cite{Fulton} and \cite{Oda} for history.
-A toric variety of complex dimension is a normal algebraic variety over the complex numbers $\C$ with an effective algebraic action of an algebraic torus $G^\C$ having an open dense orbit.
+A toric variety is a normal algebraic variety over the complex numbers $\C$ with an effective algebraic action of an algebraic torus $G^\C$ having an open dense orbit.
 On the other hand, a fan is a collection of cones in a real vector space with the origin as vertex satisfying certain conditions.
-A fundamental theorem in toric geometry says that there is a bijective correspondence between toric varieties of complex dimension $n$ and fans of real dimension $n$.
-Among toric varieties, nonsingular complete toric varieties are well studied.
+A fundamental theorem in toric geometry says that the category of toric varieties is equivalent to the category of rational fans.

 In this paper, we study complex manifolds with torus actions, which are siblings of nonsingular complete toric varieties from the viewpoint of compact torus actions.
 Let $M$ be a connected smooth manifold, equipped with an effective action of a compact torus $G$.
 Then $\dim G + \dim G_x \leq \dim M$ for any point $x \in M$, where $G_x$ is the isotropy subgroup at $x$ of $G$.
 This inequality motivates us to consider the case when the equality holds for some $x$.